meechanism/meechanism/content/blog/why-a-styleguide/index.md

 ## The style guide is NOT:

 - Your frontend UI solution or a UI framework (like Bootstrap).
 It is meant to supplement the developer's presentation layer and to standardize the designers’ mocks.
 - Your component library.
-The Style Guide itself is a consumer!
+The style guide itself is a consumer!
 The Component Library is a separate package you can import into your project to use.
 - A place where you request new components/elements and behavior changes.
 If you have any suggestions or concerns, please work with the designers first.
 - A place for referencing the best-practices for the digital brand.
 - Meant to stifle creativity and innovation.
 Think of it as a baseline that can adapt to our products’ needs over time.
 - Meant to teach people how to code.
 There are other websites and classes with thorough curriculums for learning.
-The Style Guide is a reference that describes and - hands you the building blocks for maintaining our UI, but it is not a tool used to help you learn how to code Javascript and HTML/CSS, run build tools, etc.
+The style guide is a reference that describes and - hands you the building blocks for maintaining our UI, but it is not a tool used to help you learn how to code Javascript and HTML/CSS, run build tools, etc.

 ## Target Audience (Who is it for?)